EOPF-Explorer/narratives/cloud-native-eo.md

 ## Charting the Course

-Every expedition needs a destination.
-Here, we define the coordinates of our data source, the EOPF-Explorer STAC API.
-We're specifically setting our sights on the `sentinel-2-l2a` collection.
+Here, we define our data source, the EOPF-Explorer STAC API, specifically the `sentinel-2-l2a` collection.

 ```python
 stac_endpoint = "https://api.explorer.eopf.copernicus.eu/stac/"